-Physicians’ CKD awareness in T2D is linked with CKD severity, suggests a new study presented this week at the American Diabetes Association’s 80th Virtual Scientific Sessions.
+Physicians’ chronic kidney disease (CKD) awareness in type 2 diabetes (T2D) is associated with CKD severity, according to a new study presented this week at the American Diabetes Association’s 80th Virtual Scientific Sessions.

 Authors of the retrospective study found that physician awareness of CKD is linked with CKD severity as related to estimated glomerular filtration rate (eGFR), but not to albumin-to-creatinine ratio (ACR).